SalomePlatform/adao/doc/en/tutorials_in_salome.rst

 After that point, all the modifications, executions and post-processing of the data assimilation scheme will be done in the YACS module.
-In order to check the result in a simple way, we use the "*UserPostAnalysis*" node (or we create here a new YACS node by using the "*in-line script node*" sub-menu of the YACS graphical view).
+In order to check the result in a simple way, we can use the "*UserPostAnalysis*" node (or we create a new YACS node by using the "*in-line script node*" sub-menu of the YACS graphical view).